how to stop hair shedding

 Hair Shedding Reason #2: Hair Falling out During or After Pregnancy

 Postpartum hair shedding is a common situation among women, especially those who are giving birth for the first time.
-Studies show that accidents, surgeries, and pregnancy usually have their toll on a woman’s hair and cause it to shed in a matter of two or three months after the actual incident.
+Studies show that accidents, surgeries, and pregnancy usually take their toll on a woman’s hair and cause it to shed in a matter of two or three months after the actual incident.

 During this period, the body takes a rest from hair growth (the Telogen phase) and focuses its resources on healing the injured/stressed organs.